BCANDS “From the Outside Looking In…” 2017 Indigenous Disability and Wellness Gathering

 Further information on the committee and the entire proceeding can be found at: http://www.parl.gc.ca/sencommitteebusiness/Notice.aspx?parl=41&ses=1&comm_id=77&Language=E&meeting_id=13527

-In addition to the above, in January, 2013 the Society conducted an 11 question survey with BCANDS clients residing within urban and rural communities across British Columbia.
-Survey particpants represented clients who had or are currently accessing BCANDS Disability Case Management services within the 2012 – 2013 fiscal year.
-The Results of that survey can be found by click the link below.
+In addition to the above, the Society conducted an 11 question survey with BCANDS clients residing within urban and rural and First Nation communities across British Columbia.
+Survey participants represented clients who had or were currently accessing BCANDS Disability Case Management / Navigation services.

 The Results of that survey can be seen by clicking the links below.